 The faculty in psychology come from the finest universities across the U.S. They are nationally competitive in their teaching and research endeavors and represent a diverse community of scholars.
+The majority of our classes are taught by these faculty, with several having received teaching awards, rather than by graduate students.
+The class sizes, particularly for the upper division electives and honors courses, are also relatively small compared to many large state universities, allowing for more engagement and interaction with faculty.

 The undergraduate program provides excellent training as part of a liberal arts education and for students wishing to attend graduate school in psychology.
 The presence of the graduate programs in CLINICAL and EXPERIMENTAL psychology insures that the undergraduate program is supported with high-level expertise.